-Michael Caputo came of age in the Reagan era, and under the tutelage of now convicted political gadfly and prankster Roger Stone, eventually became a strategist and media consultant.
+Michael Caputo came of age in the Reagan era, and under the tutelage of now convicted political prankster Roger Stone, became a strategist and media consultant himself.
 Working as Roger Stone’s driver, after a short stint with Congressman Jack Kemp, he learned from the old master how to push up against the edge of the abyss without falling in.
-He spent time in Russia in the 1990’s and early 2000’s helping Boris Yeltsin win reelection and was an image advisor to Vladimir Putin, before returning to the U.S. to work in Republican politics.
+He spent time in Russia in the 1990’s and early 2000’s helping Boris Yeltsin win reelection and was an image adviser to Vladimir Putin, before returning to the U.S. to work in Republican politics.

 But gone are Caputo’s salad days of repping baseball bat wielding Paladino, or smearing Jon Bon Jovi while working for Donald Trump in his failed bid to buy the Buffalo Bills or telling women on Twitter to: “fix him a sandwich,” in defense of now convicted NY 27 Republican congressman, Chris Collins for insider trading.

-Now, with the President facing impeachment, Inspector General Horowitz finding no bias in the FBI probe of Russia, and Roger Stone and Chris Collins set to do some serious prison time, Caputo sounds almost defeated and in desperate need of self-care.
+Now, with the President facing impeachment and Roger Stone and Chris Collins set to do some serious prison time, Caputo sounds almost defeated and in desperate need of self-care.
 Maybe some targeted “do my laundry” or “serve me a drink” tweets at strong women like Nancy Pelosi or Alexandria Ocasio Cortez would help him find his fire.
 Or maybe, a few email exchanges with his old boss Carl Paladino where the Obamas are depicted as gorillas.
 Nothing like a little bawdy, racist humor to help an old Republican strategist to get on their feet again.
 Better yet, maybe a quiet afternoon of spooning with Erie County Comptroller Stefan Mychajliw, with those church bells ringing in the background